 Read the conversation.
 See what scholars are saying about the topic and who or what is impacted.
-Often, popular sources are a good place to start.

 When choosing a topic or trying to narrow a topic to a research question, it can be helpful to start with popular sources—especially popular sources that engage and discuss current research.
 These sources can help you understand the significance or application of scholarly research—a task that can be difficult to novice readers of scholarly writing.